DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2023.md

 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione1_3.pdf).
 The first exercise is in the pdf of the first lesson.

 ## Lecture 3: Line integrals in the complex plane (03/04/23)
+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Integrali_1.pdf).
+The last exercise we didn't do in class.